Team5924/training-resources/laser.md

 the laser is a good tool for making prototype and production robot parts quickly

+our laser is an 80w trotec speedy 360

 ## materials

 main materials that will be used for robot work

+see [http://atxhackerspace.org/wiki/Laser_Cutter_Materials](this article) for more info

 ### delrin

 * good for production robot parts

 ### wood
-pros

 * good for prototyping
 * cheap

 ### polycarbonate

 * doesn't cut particularly well

 ### abs

 * good for production & prototype parts

+### the never cut list
+never cut these materials as they may cause damage to the laser or operator

+* pvc
+* vinyl
+* fiberglass
+* coated carbon fiber

 ## types of joints